johannes-mueller/pugl-sys/README.md

 ## Status

-Early prototype stage.
+Beta testing stage.
 Not all features of pugl are available yet.
 Currently only tested on Linux/X11.
+Rust hackers interested in programming small embeddable GUIs are encouraged to try it out.

 ## How to use